HuyaneMatsu/hata/README.md

 > limitation.

 <h1></h1>

-If you are wondering, how to start more clients, just put the two code snippet into the same file.
+*Hata leaves the main thread free, `client.start()` blocks it only till the client logs in (or fails it), although you can still use the `start_clients()` function, what as it says, starts up all the non-running clients parallelly.*

-*Hata leaves the main thread free, [`client.start()`](https://www.astil.dev/project/hata/docs/hata/discord/client/client/Client#start) blocks it only till the client logs in (or fails it), although you can still use the [`start_clients`](https://github.com/HuyaneMatsu/hata/blob/master/docs/examples/e02_multiple_clients/main.py) function, what as it says, starts up all the non-running clients parallelly, so go ahead and start python with `-i` option, then interact with the clients from your interactive console in runtime.*
+*Sometimes leaving the main thread might cause problems when trying to shut down the bot(s).
+At this case, you might want to use `wait_for_interruption()`, which shuts down the bot(s) and the event loop on keyboard interrupt.*

 ## Installation